-- The Company's reputation risk as a leader in testing services: The Company has quality control procedures and operational KPIs in place to mitigate this risk which are under constant review and subject to regular external audit by accreditation bodies and customers. - Consolidation of customer base, competition and pricing pressure: The Company is improving customer service, creating and expanding focused Strategic Accounts Management and Key Accounts Management programmes and improving operational delivery and regularly monitoring performance against expectations. - Dependence on key personnel: The Company intends to continue investing in recruiting and retaining the best technical experts and ensuring that the management team and other highly skilled personnel are invested in the business. - Global economic and market conditions: The strength of our market is an important driver for our growth.
+- The Company's reputation risk as a leader in testing services: The Company has quality control procedures and operational KPIs-in-place to mitigate this risk which are under constant review and subject to regular external audit by accreditation bodies and customers. - Consolidation of customer base; competition and pricing pressure: The Company is improving customerservice, creating and expanding focused Strategic Accounts Management and Key Accounts Management programmes and improving operational delivery and regularly monitoring performance against expectations. - Dependence on key personnel: The Company intends to continue investing in recruiting and retaining the best technical experts and ensuring that the management team and other highly skilled personnel are invested in the business. - Global economic and market conditions: The strength of our market is an important driver for our growth.
 Our business is well diversified both geographically and by end user.
 Our business activities expose us to a wide range of business practices.
-We have a strong Company culture of integrity and ethical behaviour to ensure a consistent approach regardless of local custom. - Cyber Security (New): The Company's IT teams continually monitor cyber security developments as a business as usual activity.
-Working with a number of specialist and industry leading technical partners, multiple layers of business protection have been created through the use of advanced intrusion detection and protection systems, web access firewalls and advanced content filtering to combat denial of service attacks.
-Business processes are also kept under review and user education regularly carried out to minimize the possibility of ransomware incidents.
-Regular third-party penetration testing is performed on the Company's core IT systems.
-New IT system developments are subject to rigorous penetration testing prior to release.
-Disaster recovery plans are in place across the network which are tested and improved regularly. - Liquidity risks: In order to ensure that sufficient funds are available to fund ongoing operations and future developments, management regularly reviews cash flow forecasts and financing arrangements of the business to ensure that there is sufficient funding in place.
+We have a strong Company culture of integrity and ethical behaviour to ensure a consistent approach regardless of local custom. - Liquidity risks: In order to ensure that sufficient funds are available to fund ongoing operations and future developments, management regularly reviews cash flow forecasts and financing arrangements of the business to ensure that there is sufficient funding in place. - Exchange and interest rate risks: The Company continues to monitor the risks associated with funding and with the revaluation of the Statement of profit and loss and Statement of financial position. - Intercompany risks: The directors have identified the operational performance of the companies from which the intercompany debt is due as the principal risks and uncertainties.
+Management regularly review the cash: flow: forecasts: and operational: performance: of the businesses: from which: the intercompany debt is: due to ensure that no recoverability issues are present.